-About 350,000 people live in Kupang, the capital city of the Indonesian province of East Nusa Tenggara, and the vast majority of them are Christian.
+About 350,000 people live in Kupang, the capital city of the Indonesian province of East Nusa Tenggara, and most of them are Christian.
 Indonesia as a whole is roughly 90% Muslim.
 But in Timor, it was the Portuguese who arrived first, in the early 16th century, eager to exploit native sandalwood forests and establish a foothold for Catholicism.
-The Dutch arrived a hundred years later and with them, Protestantism.
+The Dutch arrived a century later and with them, Protestantism.

-Religion is only a part of what differentiates Timor from the bigger, richer islands of Java and Sumatra.
-The cultures themselves just feel different—a still vast understatement and oversimplification, considering that there are 16,000 to 17,000 islands in the Indonesian archipelago, depending on who's counting, and 633 recognized ethnic groups spread throughout them.
+Religion is only a part of what differentiates Timor from bigger, richer islands like Java and Sumatra.
+And it stands to reason that the cultures of these places should differ, considering that there are upwards of 16,000 distinct islands in the Indonesian archipelago and 633 recognized ethnic groups spread throughout them.
 Is Timor’s less conservative?
 More open and direct?
-The difference is hard to pin down, but in the end, I think what I often heard locals say about their own personalities and way of life is apt: Orang Kupang kasar or, People from Kupang are tough.
+It's hard to sum up succinctly, but in the end, I think what I often heard the locals say about themselves is apt: Orang Kupang kasar or, People from Kupang are tough.

-“Tough” still doesn't do them full justice.
+“Tough” still doesn't say the half of it though.
 Kasar is a layered term.
 Depending on context, it can mean “tough,” “hard,” “rough-around-the-edges," "rude," "direct," "transparent," or perhaps, "blunt."
 It can mean all of these things at once.
 And all are true, to varying, fluctuating degrees, of orang Kupang.